jamesedge/pico8-physics/README.md

 # pico8 physics

 This is an implementation of a constraint solver for rigid body physics in pico8/lua.
-This approach is based upon the Erin Catto's work on sequential impulses, see these [slides](https://box2d.org/files/ErinCatto_SequentialImpulses_GDC2006.pdf).
+This approach is based upon Erin Catto's work on sequential impulses, see these [slides](https://box2d.org/files/ErinCatto_SequentialImpulses_GDC2006.pdf).

 ## example